On That Note

 The Trouble With a Beautiful Benchmark

-I suspect part of my disappointment stems from the fact that I was hoping for a rice note more in the vein of Diptyque’s L’Eau Papier – a true savoury beauty, all blonde woods, sesame, and curls of rice steam.
+I suspect part of my disappointment stems from the fact that I was hoping for a toasted rice note more in the vein of Diptyque’s L’Eau Papier – a true savoury beauty, all blonde woods, sesame, and curls of rice steam.

 All Dressed Up, Nowhere to Go